-Planning to change?
-This year start small: Change the way you greet others!
+Change - this year start small:

+Change the way you greet others!

 Hi, how are you?

 I admit it.
 I have a soft spot for salutations.
 In this peculiar area of human behaviour, one can be formal and ordinary or choose to be slightly eccentric without people getting the wrong impression - much.
 Conventional greetings are fine, except they are monotonous and dull.
 I tend to get bored and tired: